April 14, 2021

 For all District 11 residents seeking a COVID-19 vaccine in the district, please look into our Excelsior Site located in the Norton Street Parking Lot (cross Street Mission near Ocean and Mission).

 Appointments are highly recommended.
 To book an appointment, please call (415) 562-8638.

 I've also included other low barrier vaccination sites open to District 11 residents in the newsletter below. eginning tomorrow, Thursday, April 15, San Francisco will resume indoor live-audience events, performances, meetings, and receptions with capacity limits and following other protocols, and will expand existing guidelines for outdoor live-audience events, performances, and other activities.
 I have included more details below.

 Please note - if you miss my weekly newsletter, you may find it later on the Board of Supervisor’s website.
 Click HERE to read past newsletters.

 Although our City Hall Office is closed to the public due to the ongoing COVID-19 pandemic, we are still here to serve you.
 If you have any difficulty during this time, please do not hesitate to reach out.
 We are available by email: firstname.lastname@example.org or by phone 415-554-6976 (leave a message and we will call you back).
 You can also check for updates on my Twitter , Instagram, and Facebook.
 Stay safe and healthy.

 Supervisor Ahsha Safai

-San Francisco is experiencing a surge of COVID-19 positive cases and the demand for testing has increased.
-The city is encouraging residents who have insurance to get tested through their medical provider, so as to take the strain off of our free testing sites.
+The City is encouraging residents who have insurance to get tested through their medical provider, so as to take the strain off of our free testing sites.
 If you have health insurance, schedule a test with your doctor.
 If you have symptoms or known exposure, your healthcare provider is required by law to get you a test.

 Excelsior (Community Pop-up Site)